ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 |:---------|:------------- |:------------|
 | IBM      | `automation`  | Used to add a host, add a VM for service, and set up Active Directory™ and DNS entries. |
 | Customer | `administrator` | Created for customer use only. |
 {: caption="Table 4.
-Microsoft® Active Directory user IDs" caption-side="top"}
+Microsoft® Active Directory user IDs" caption-side="bottom"}

 ## Service user IDs